solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 5. Repeat Steps 3 and 4 for the remaining groups listed in the table located in the task description.

+> **Note**: When you want to add a user to the Synapse Workspace, assign them to one of these security groups.

 ## Task 2 - Implement Security Group Inheritance in Azure Active Directory

 Some of the groups that we created in the first task will have permissions that build upon one another.
 Approaching security groups as an inheritance hierarchy avoids duplicating permissions for every single group.
 For instance, by adding the **Synapse_WORKSPACE_Admins** group as a member of the **Synapse_WORKSPACE_Users** group, the admin group will automatically inherit the permissions assigned to the Users group.
 The admin group will add *only* the permissions specific to the admin role that do not exist in the 'base' Users group it inherited.
 The membership of the groups that we defined in Task 1 are as follows: